Srayan-Codex10/File-Uploads-Downloads/README.md

 - import the `html_to_docx` method and run.
 - It will return a BytesIO object, So you will have to do further conversion and write to a file.

+### The following packages will be required to install
+> - pil
+> - python-docx
+> - bs4
+> - haggis

-### It's a Work in progress.
+#### It's a Work in progress.
 It will be able to run as a CLI command and as a package.